RenanLeznew/USP-Math-LaTeX/README.md

 # USP-Math-LaTeX
-A respository to upload LaTeX works done during my undergradute years in University of São Paulo - Braz
+A respository to upload LaTeX works done during my undergradute years in University of São Paulo - Brazil.

 # About Me and the Project